If there is one thing Germany is known for, it must be Christmas Markets!

 The Weisser Zauber Christmas Market is located along Jungfernstieg boulevard at the Inner Alster lake.
 It has white, elegant stalls where you can enjoy the taste of freshly roasted nuts, smell cinnamon in the air and listen to “white Christmas” song in the loudspeakers.
 Ah, can’t it be Christmas all year long?

-Santa Pauli Market
+Santa Pauli Christmas Market in Hamburg

 All Christmas markets look kind of similar, but not Santa Pauli Market.
 Everything here has a “Kinky Christmas” theme, you can buy gingerbreads in sexy shapes and watch nasty Santa show.
+If you are 18 or older, try an alternative St Pauli guided tour.

 Harbour boat tour